Manhattan Project feed materials program: Early activities

 In August 1940, Sengier, fearing a German takeover of the Belgian Congo, ordered some of the stockpile of uranium ore there to be shipped to the United States through Union Minière's subsidiary, African Metals Corporation.
-Some 1,139 t of uranium ore was shipped via Lobito in Angola to New York in two shipments: the first, of 470 t departed Lobito in September and arrived in New York in November; the second, of 669 t, departed in October and arrived in December.
-The ore was stored in 2,006 steel drums 34 in high and 24 in in diameter, labelled "uranium ore" and "product of Belgian Congo", in a warehouse in Port Richmond, Staten Island, belonging to the Archer-Daniels-Midland Company.
+Some 1139 t of uranium ore was shipped via Lobito in Angola to New York in two shipments: the first, of 470 t departed Lobito in September and arrived in New York in November; the second, of 669 t, departed in October and arrived in December.
+The ore was stored in 2,006 steel drums 34 in high and 25 in in diameter, labelled "uranium ore" and "product of Belgian Congo", in a warehouse in Port Richmond, Staten Island, belonging to the Archer-Daniels-Midland Company.

-In March 1942, a few months after the United States entered Second World War, Sengier was invited to a meeting co-sponsored by the State Department, Metals Reserve Company, Raw Materials Board and the Board of Economic Warfare to discuss non-ferrous metals.
+In March 1942, a few months after the United States entered World War II, Sengier was invited to a meeting co-sponsored by the State Department, Metals Reserve Company, Raw Materials Board and the Board of Economic Warfare to discuss non-ferrous metals.
 He met with Thomas K. Finletter and Herbert Feis, but found them interested only in cobalt and not uranium; the State Department would not be informed of the Manhattan Project until the Yalta Conference in February 1945.
 At its 9 July meeting, the S-1 Executive Committee of the Office of Scientific Research and Development (OSRD), which was in charge of the American atomic project, saw no immediate need for additional quantities of uranium ore beyond 60 ST it had ordered from the Eldorado Gold Mines Company in Canada.
 In August, though, it learned that Boris Pregel, an agent for both Union Minière and Eldorado, was seeking to buy 500 ST of Sengier's ore, and he had applied for an export license to ship it to Eldorado for refining.
-The S-1 Executive Committee realized that the ore it was paying to be mined and shipped from the Arctic might actually be coming from Staten Island.
+The S-1 Executive Committee realized that the ore it was paying to be mined and shipped from the Arctic might instead be coming from Staten Island.
 On 11 September, Vannevar Bush, the head of the OSRD, asked the Army to impose export controls on uranium.